 And the nonsense continues.
 Yet some journalists and politicians take these people seriously.

 As I began planning interviews for my recently launched podcast, I decided to talk to women who have come under attack, both from neo-puritanical groups like Object (and others, such as UK Feminista), and old-style religious puritans.
 I’ve met and interviewed strippers, prostitutes, female pornographers, female sex writers and female academics who research sexuality, and discovered some shocking things: that Object have never approached and talked to the women who they claim to be “saving from exploitation”; that Object have ignored the weight of research and evidence that exists showing that abuse is powered by secrecy and censorship, not by sexual freedom.
-I’ve even met a woman (who I can’t name here) who has received threats from Object activists against her and her family unless she stops working in sex-related areas.

 In east London, Object are working alongside religious fundamentalists to have strip clubs closed down.
 They link the existence of strip clubs with increases in rape, although evidence doesn’t back that claim.
 They lie about links to “trafficking”, ignoring that licensed venues are forced by EU regulation to check workers’ passports.
 They picket the venues and harass the workers, and their campaign will ensure gay clubs close as well as straight ones (a fact they’re remarkably quiet about).

 Quite simply, Object is a hate group.
 Its methods are those of lies and intimidation.
 It deliberately avoids facts that may undermine its fundamentalist belief that free sexuality is bad for women.
 Yet it receives donations and media time from sources that other hate groups (far-right racists, for example) could not.